smujmaiku/ext-helloclub-plus/readme.md

 `Check Out` button next to the check-in button on any member profile.
 If the member is currently checked in, the button appears.
 Click it, they're out.

+### Checked-in sidebar

+A sidebar panel lists every member currently checked in, showing their name, how long they've been on-site, and a `Check out` button.

 ## Installation

 1. Clone this repo